valeoai/LOST/README.md

 ```

 ## Launching on datasets
-Following are the command lines to reproduce results presented in the paper.
+Following are the different steps to reproduce the results of **LOST** presented in the paper.

 ### PASCAL-VOC
 Please download the PASCAL VOC07 and PASCAL VOC12 datasets ([link](http://host.robots.ox.ac.uk/pascal/VOC/)) and put the data in the folder `datasets`.
-Their should be the two subfolders: `datasets/VOC2007` and `datasets/VOC2012`.
+There should be the two subfolders: `datasets/VOC2007` and `datasets/VOC2012`.
 In order to apply lost and compute corloc results (VOC07 61.9, VOC12 64.0), please launch:
 ```
 python main_lost.py --dataset VOC07 --set trainval
 python main_lost.py --dataset VOC12 --set trainval